ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Andre Punt, and
 Ian Taylor.

-SCA was supported by Fulbright Canada, NSERC, and a Garfield Weston Foundation/B.C.
+SCA was supported by Fulbright Canada
+(generously hosted by Trevor A. Branch), NSERC, and a Garfield Weston Foundation/B.C.
 Packers Ltd.\ Graduate Fellowship in Marine Sciences.
 KFJ and KO were partially supported by NOAA grant 423 NA10OAR4320148 and CCM was partially supported by a Washington Sea Grant.
-TODO Juan: any funding to acknowledge?
+This research addresses the methods component of the good practices guide to stock assessment program of the Center for the Advancement of Population Assessment Methodology (CAPAM).

 \bibliography{refs}
 \clearpage